aminnie/Ketron-EVM-MIDI-Controller/README.md

 #### Activating the Shift Layaer

-The shift layer operates in two modes - not unlike a typical keyboard:
+The shift layer operates in two modes - not unlike a typical PC keyboard:
-- When you press Variation/Shift and immediately follow with a second key press while holding Varation/Shioft down, the key mapping is called up from the shift layer.
-This allows for quick activations for e.g. 1/2 Bar) with a familiar keyboard shift action.
+- When you press Variation/Shift and while holding it follow with a second key press, the key mapping from the shift layer is sent.
+This allows for quick activations for e.g. 1/2 Bar with a familiar keyboard shift action.
-- When you press annd hold Variation/Shift for 200ms plus, the keypad behavior is similar to caps lock on a keyboard.
+- When you press and hold Variation/Shift for 200ms or longer, the keypad behavior is similar to caps lock on a PC keyboard.
 The shift layer is activated and keys such as Value Up/Down can be pressed until the Variation/Shift key is pressed again.
-- The Varation key continues to support the EVM Variation function of pressed and the conditions above not met.
+- The Varation key continues to support the EVM Variation function if pressed and the above shift conditions are not met.

 ### Controller Primary Encoder Configration: